The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

 Harrier is a relatively new UK brand that focuses on trail running gear.
 Its unisex hydration pack is sold in four sizes with the aim of offering a size to neatly fit a range of people.
 There are many features including width adjustable elastic chest straps, which can also be adjusted up and down the front of the pack.
-The main compartment area is split into two, offering good organisation options.
+The main compartment area is split into two, which we found offered us good organisation options.
 A bungee cord on the back can be cinched and secured around additional items, such as a waterproof jacket.
 There are other pockets such as stretchy mesh zipped side pockets and front stuff pockets with silicon grippers.

 There are different hydration options, including front pockets for two 500ml or 300ml soft flasks and a 1.5-liter or 2-liter bladder in a separate back compartment (none of which are included).
 The fabric of this hydration pack is treated with DWR (durable water repellent) for water resistance, although it’s not waterproof.
 There are also three options for stowing poles when not in use: at the front vertical, back horizontal and side horizontal.
 On top of all this, there are other details including a zipped, water-resistant phone pocket, a secure key clip inner pocket, grippy zippers and gel pockets.